vindar/tgx/docs/intro_api_3D.md

 @section sec_3D_meshes Mesh3Dv2, Mesh3D and generated models

+Most real 3D objects are stored as meshes.
+A mesh is made of triangles, and each triangle refers to:

+- **positions**: the 3D coordinates of its vertices;
+- **normals**: directions perpendicular to the surface, used for lighting;
+- **texture coordinates**: `(u, v)` coordinates telling which part of a texture image maps to each vertex;
+- **material information**: color, lighting coefficients and optional texture image.

+TGX can draw individual triangles directly, but static models should usually be converted to a mesh format so that the renderer can reuse data, cull invisible parts and reduce per-frame overhead.

 \ref tgx::Mesh3Dv2 is the preferred format for new static models.
 It stores compact 16-bit meshlet payloads, material records, optional textures and precomputed meshlet visibility data.
 Compared with legacy \ref tgx::Mesh3D, it usually